genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/02_commands/01_server-commands.md

 No changes
 ```

-To commit the changes to the database, use the **--commit** argument.
+If you want to commit the changes to the database, you must use the **--commit** argument.

+### Unlocking a database
+When you run `remap`, the database is automatically locked to ensure that no other `remap` can run concurrently.

+If the database crashes during a `remap` and the database remains locked (or if the database is locked for any other reason), run `remap --force --commit` to unlock the database.

 ## RenameFields script
 This script is used to rename a field name in a database without changing the dictionary or config files.